Do you want to learn how to create an electronic signature?

 Today, many businesses want to sign documents electronically and this can be done in a few different ways.
 The challenge is to ensure that these signatures are secure and follow legal values.

-To do so, you may need an electronic signature certificate from a trusted third party.
+To do so, you may need a certificate from a trusted third party.
 However, it's not that simple.

-Throughout this article, you will find a complete guide on electronic signatures, 5 steps on how to create one, along with a list of the best electronic signature software.
+Throughout this article, you will find a complete guide on e-signatures, along with a list of the best electronic signature software.

-An electronic signature or e-signature is a digital form of a traditional handwritten signature.
+An e-signature is a digital form of a traditional handwritten signature.
 It is used to sign documents online without the need to print them.

 Electronic signatures can be divided into three groups:

 Please note that this article deals with electronic signatures, not digital signatures.
-Digital signatures use cryptography security whereas electronic signatures don’t.
+Digital signatures use cryptography security whereas e-signatures don’t.

-An electronic signature is a legal way to get consent or approval on electronic documents or forms.
+An e-signature is a legal way to get consent or approval on electronic documents or forms.
 It can replace a handwritten signature in virtually any process.

-To have the same legal values as a handwritten signature, electronic signatures must meet the following conditions:
+To have the same legal values as a handwritten signature, e-signatures must meet the following conditions:

 Electronic signatures are just as legally binding as handwritten signatures and they are recognized by EU law via the eIDAS regulation.